pwndside/pwndside.github.io/content/posts/valentine-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Linux machine with ssh private key leak and a heartbleed vuln.
+We are able to privEsc thanks to a SUID tmux session file.
+Other way to privEsc is taking advatage of the unpatched kernel version."
 description: "Linux machine with ssh private key leak and a heartbleed vuln.
 We are able to privEsc thanks to a SUID tmux session file.
 Other way to privEsc is taking advatage of the unpatched kernel version."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs